 Linear light strips mount either along the back vertical top or bottom wall space, or as in the case of a Phantom strip, along the top-front horizontal cabinet strut.
 Linear strip lighting in cabinets will cascade and radiate downward, resulting in a gentler and even wash of light that puck lights generally do.

-Phantom LED cabinet lighting strips are ideal for all display cabinets with the exception of those with mirrored back planes.
+Phantom LED cabinet lighting strips are ideal for display in cabinets with the exception of those with mirrored back planes.
 They also provide very good task lighting in kitchen cabinets above eye level where the wiring and fixture of puck lights may appear unsightly to visitors opening cabinet doors.

 Knowing these basic facts helps one to determine in advance what will work best for a particular purpose, environment, and task.
 The following examples constitute general guidelines recommended by our US Lighting Agents as helpful points to consider when choosing between fixture types.